All Products

 2. Use the destination ApsaraDB RDS or PolarDB instance as the data source to create the application schema.
 For more information, see Data sources.

 3. Real-time data transfer performance depends on both the data migration speed and the data import speed into OpenSearch.
-Under normal conditions, there is no significant delay.
-For more information about OpenSearch, see OpenSearch documentation.
+Under normal conditions, no significant delay occurs.
+For more information, see OpenSearch documentation.